atom/atom-languageclient/README.md

 }
 ```

+#### Sockets

+Sockets are a little more complex bercause you need to allocate a free socket.
+The [languageserver-php package](https://github.com/atom/languageserver-php/blob/master/lib/main.js) contains an example of this.

+### Debugging

+Atom-LanguageClient can log all sent and received messages nicely formatted to the Developer Tools Console within Atom.
+To do so simply enable it with `atom.config.set('core.DebugLSP', true)`, e.g.

+### Tips

-Some more elaborate scenarios can be found in the Java LSP package which includes:
+Some more elaborate scenarios can be found in the [languageserver-java](https://github.com/atom/languageserver-java) package which includes:

 * Downloading and unpacking non-npm dependencies (in this case a .tar.gz containing JAR files)
 * Per-platform start-up configuration